New Shoaler Guide

 On Tuesday afternoon, we will have the opportunity to boat over to the largest shoal, Appledore Island, for a tour of the Shoals Marine lab and a chance to see Celia Thaxter’s splendid garden.
 We may also have the chance to circle Duck Island to see the seal population (500+ seals!).
 This trip is suitable for children over the age of 8 with a caregiver (or back-pack babies), and those who are able to walk on rough terrain (rougher than Star).
 Strollers and wheelchairs will not be able to navigate the rocks.
 Also, the boat trip is standing room only, and the waves do knock you around a bit!
 The cost is around $25/adult, $12/youth.

-Monday night enjoy a spectacular Star Island sunset aboard the Utopia while cruising around the Isles of Shoals.
+Monday night enjoy a spectacular Star Island sunset aboard the Shining Star while cruising around the Isles of Shoals.
 Cost is around $30/adult, $15/youth.

 Hall Monitoring Service

-As mentioned previously, families with one or more children under the age of eight are charged around $50 per family for full week conferences, and around $25 per family for short conferences for the hall monitoring service offered by the Pels from 8 pm to 11 pm.
+As mentioned previously, families with one or more children aged eight or under are charged around $70 per family for full week conferences, and around $35 per family for short conferences for the hall monitoring service offered by the Pels from 8 pm to 11 pm.
 This charge will be included on your island bill.

 Let Shoalers know if your conference asks for donations at Fellowship Hour.
 You should also let them know if you sell tickets for a clams/mussels social, and roughly how much they cost.